The KSW Blog

 #1 Inflammation and Gut Health

-Candida overgrowth can disrupt the balance of beneficial bacteria in the gut, leading to an inflammatory response.
+Candida overgrowth can disrupt the balance of beneficial gut bacteria, leading to an inflammatory response.
 Research suggests that gut inflammation may influence the development of skin conditions like acne.
-An imbalance in gut flora can trigger an immune response, causing systemic inflammation that can manifest as skin inflammation and acne lesions.
+An imbalance in gut flora can trigger an immune response, leading to systemic inflammation that manifests as skin inflammation and acne lesions.

 #2 Leaky Gut Syndrome